shikhasitaula/Yelp-restaurant-explorer/README.md

 # Data Extraction:
 Used Yelp API to gather restaurant data.

 Retrieved 500 restaurants for each state.

 Applied offset to navigate through results.

 Sorted data by review count

 # Data Cleaning:

 Converted API data to a pandas DataFrame.

-New columns were generated based on existing data to facilitate easier analysis and visualization The data was refined by selecting only the relevant columns that focus on key attributes of the restaurants.
+New columns were generated based on existing data to facilitate easier analysis and visualization.

+The data was refined by selecting only the relevant columns that focus on key attributes of the restaurants.

 To enhance data structuring and analysis, the cuisine information was transformed from an array into individual columns.

 # Database Management:
-Created an SQLite database named 'restaurants.db'.
-Established a connection to the database (conn).
+Created an SQLite database named 'restaurants.db'and established a connection to the database.

 Two tables were designed to organize restaurant metadata and cuisine information.

 A CSV file was used to source state data, which was then converted to a DataFrame and subsequently stored in the 'states' table.

 # Database Schema